ACS Award For Creative Research & Applications Of Iodine Chemistry

 Sponsored by SQM S.A.

-“This suggests that iodoalkenes will be useful synthons for alkynes or other carbon-rich species,” Parker says.
+Among his other honors, Christe is a recipient of the 2006 Alfred Stock Prize from the German Chemical Society, the ACS Award in Inorganic Chemistry (2003) and Award for Creative Work in Fluorine Chemistry (1986), the international Prix Moissan for fluorine chemistry (2000), and the Apollo Achievement Award from the National Aeronautics & Space Administration (1969).

-Goroff received an A.B. in chemistry from Harvard University in 1990 and a Ph.D. in organic chemistry from the University of California, Los Angeles, in 1994.
-She joined the faculty at Stony Brook as a research assistant professor in 1997 and was promoted to assistant professor in 1999 and to associate professor in 2005.
+Preparing and characterizing Christe’s menagerie of iodine compounds has required a certain fearlessness and skill in the lab.
+Besides dueling with halogens, Christe is a renowned athlete, participating in fencing and bicycle racing.
+He is a former member of both the German and U.S. national fencing teams, and he is still active as a fencing coach.

-Goroff will present the award address before the ACS Division of Organic Chemistry.
+Christe will present his award address before the Division of Fluorine Chemistry.

 Join the conversation